-IV.
-2. a.
-Trends and Distributions of the International Circulation of Students
+II.
+China and the International Circulation of Students and Scholars

 Since 1978, the number of higher education institutions has increased from 600 to more than 2,000 in 2008, accompanied by an even more dramatic increase in student enrollment to 20 million in 2008 (National Bureau of Statistics of China, 2009).
 At the same time, the body of students and scholars studying abroad - called 'expatriate brains' - as well as the body of international students studying in China - called 'lured in brains' - have witnessed rapid developments.